UnifiedID2/uid2-docs-preview/preview/docs/sdks/client-side-identity-v2.md

 - Only one token refresh call can be active at a time.
-- If the  [POST /token/refresh](../endpoints/post-token-refresh.md) response is unsuccessful because the user has opted out, or because the refresh token has expired, this suspends the background auto-refresh process and requires a new login ([isLoginRequired()](#isloginrequired-boolean) returns `true`).
+- If the  [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) response is unsuccessful because the user has opted out, or because the refresh token has expired, this suspends the background auto-refresh process and requires a new login ([isLoginRequired()](#isloginrequired-boolean) returns `true`).
 In all other cases, auto-refresh attempts continue in the background.
 - The [callback function](#callback-function) specified during the SDK initialization is invoked in the following cases:
 	- After each successful refresh attempt.
 	- After an initial failure to refresh an expired advertising token.